The Gunny Sack

 Brush the biscuits with melted garlic butter and sprinkle with more parmesan.

-Bloomin Cheese Bread
+Bloomin Cheese Biscuits Baked

 Bake at 400 degrees for 8-10 minutes or until golden brown.
 Allow them to cool slightly and then enjoy the warm, cheesy goodness!
 These Bloomin’ Garlic Cheese Biscuits work great as an appetizer, a snack or as a side for a meal.